What you will get from this article:

 Conquer the limiting beliefs holding you back

-Dealing with anxiety comes with no easy solution but the first step involves conquering the beliefs that are holding you back.
-Learn how to adopt empowering beliefs with Tony Robbins’ Limiting Beliefs guide.
+Helping someone with anxiety comes with no easy solution, but the first step involves helping them conquer the beliefs that are holding them back.
+Help them learn how to adopt empowering beliefs with Tony Robbins’ Limiting Beliefs guide.